 Department of Mathematics

 The department offers programs leading to the Master of Arts and the Doctor of Philosophy degrees.
-The department offers courses in the following areas: algebra, analysis, topology, differential equations, mathematical methods for engineering, mathematics for finance, mathematics education, mathematical statistics, numerical analysis, fluid dynamics, control theory, and optimization theory.
+The department offers courses in the following areas: algebra, analysis, mathematics education, mathematical statistics, numerical analysis, optimization theory, ordinary differential equations, partial differential equations, and topology.

 Visit Department Website